AIxRead

 Pronunciation of 'Asteraceae'

-The word 'Asteraceae' refers to a large family of flowering plants commonly known as the daisy or sunflower family.
-It is pronounced as 'ˌæs.təˈreɪ.siː' in English (en-US).
+The word 'Asteraceae' refers to a large family of flowering plants commonly known as the aster, daisy, or sunflower family.
+It is pronounced as /ˌæs.təˈreɪ.siˌiː/ in English (en-US).

 Word Origin

-The word 'Asteraceae' originates from New Latin, derived from 'Aster', which is a genus of plants in this family, and the suffix '-aceae', which denotes a family in botanical nomenclature.
+The term 'Asteraceae' originates from the New Latin, derived from 'Aster', the type genus of the family, and the suffix '-aceae', which is commonly used to denote plant families.

 Pronunciation Details